-Black History Month: Formally Black high schools have stories to share
+Black History Month: Formerly all-Black high schools have stories to share

 McKinley High School is listed as a national historic landmark as the first high school for African Americans in the state, but it certainly was not the only school for Black students.